shrugal/PersoLootRoll/README.md

 - Import settings from guild info
 - Better trade tracking.
 - Disenchant support
-- Integrations with Pawn and DKP systems like EQDKP and EPGP.
+- Integrations with Pawn and DKP systems like EQDKP.
 - Integration with RCLootCouncil
 - Test mode with dummy-data for the GUI
 - Maybe profile presets (e.g. Never send messages, never advertise, guild masterloot only, ...)